 Acolytes grow spiritually in the church by actively assisting in the worship of God during the Sunday services and at other special services.
 Acolytes perform a variety of duties, including carrying the cross in procession (crucifer), carrying the torches (torch bearer) and carrying banners on occasion (banner bearer).
 They also assist the celebrant in preparing the altar for the Eucharist (server/clergy crucifer).
 All youth from middle school through high school are encouraged to serve as acolytes.
 Acolytes are trained by the Acolyte mentor and serve about once every four or five weeks.
 For more information contact Barton Lynch.

 Each week, the beautiful flowers at the altar are given in memory of departed family members or in honor of friends or family members.
 Many choose to give flowers in recognition or thanksgiving for some special occasion in their life.
 The flowers can be given for $125.
 After Sunday morning, the bouquets are moved to the chapel for our daily services throughout the week or re-arranged for people on the pastoral care list.
 To give flowers, please contact Anna Rojas.

 Another opportunity to honor a loved one is to donate the Aumbry candle.
 It burns continuously, signifying the sacramental presence of Christ in the church.
 The Aumbry candle can be given in someone's honor or memory for $20.
-To make gift in memory or in honor of someone you love, please call 767-6987 for available dates.
-Contact: Teresa Boone
+To make a gift in memory or in honor of someone, please call (901) 767-6987 for available dates.

-An usher is often the first person to welcome a guest at CHC on Sunday – and is our opportunity to make a good impression.
+An usher is often the first person to welcome a guest at Church of the Holy Communion on Sunday – and is our opportunity to make a good impression.
 We welcome your participation in this important ministry.
 Please fill out a pew card to note your desire to become an usher.
-Contact: Tom Cowens
+Contact: Andy Malmo.